kragen/derctuo/markdown/scribal-basic.md

 1. You could RETURN from inside a block without giving `repeat` or similar things a chance to clean up their activation records.
-They won't leak memory in the usual stack implementation — you just restore the stack pointer to what it was on entry to the subroutine you're returning from — but you could imagine wanting, for example, to unlock a lock or restore some graphics context state.
+They won’t leak memory in the usual stack implementation — you just restore the stack pointer to what it was on entry to the subroutine you’re returning from — but you could imagine wanting, for example, to unlock a lock or restore some graphics context state.
 So whatever cleanup code is necessary would need to be activated.